 Glendale Traffic Study Paves Way for Reduced Congestion on Major City Roadways City deploys more Intelligent Transportation System Technology City traffic engineers are using hi-tech traffic devices to capture real-time traffic information on the heaviest traveled streets in Glendale.
 Actual volume, speed and travel time data, collected via more than 65 real-time traffic detection sensors, will be used to develop “SMART” traffic management plans that will ease congestion, cut travel times and move traffic more efficiently between signalized intersections.

-The traffic data collection phase is estimated to take up to five months and Glendale traffic management experts estimate that motorists will notice reduced congestion, more efficient traffic flow and improved travel times by year’s end.
+The installation phase of the project is scheduled to be completed by end of February 2018.
+Once the devices are operational, the traffic data collection phase is estimated to take up to five months.
+Glendale traffic management experts will use the data collected to re-fine the signal timings that matches traffic demand.
+Motorists will notice reduced congestion, more efficient traffic flow and improved travel times by end of 2018.
 Additional benefits include improved traffic safety, reduced fuel consumption and improved air quality through reduced auto emissions.

 Only minor traffic delays are anticipated during the installation and removal of traffic detection devices.
 For more information, contact City of Glendale Transportation Division at 623-930-2940 or visit email@example.com.

-Construction to Begin on Bell Road Adaptive Signal Project (98th Ave. to 73rd Ave.)
+Bell Road Adaptive Signal Project (99th Ave. to 73rd Ave.)
 Roadwork Ahead!

-The City of Glendale is one of eight jurisdictions working in partnership to alleviate traffic congestion and reduce traveler delays along the Valley’s heaviest traveled east/west surface street.
+The City of Glendale is one of eight jurisdictions working in partnership to alleviate traffic congestion and reduce traveler delays along the valley’s heaviest travelled east/west surface street.

-Construction will take place during off-peak travel hours.
-In all, the multijurisdictional project will upgrade more than 50 traffic signals across the Bell Road corridor from Scottsdale to Surprise.
-The project is one of the longest adaptive signal projects in the nation.
+The multijurisdictional project will upgrade 50 traffic signals across Bell Road coordinator from Scottsdale to Surprise the project is one of the longest adaptive signals projects in the nation.

 For more information, contact Maricopa County Department of Transportation at 602-506-3342 or visit www.mcdot.maricopa.gov